- ~ Essential Packing List

 - One Pair Tights (F)/Leggings (F)/Long Underwear (M) - Optional.
 I use these for multi-purpose as pajamas, long underwear and to wear under my wrap in the evening.
 If it happens to be cold one day, these plus upper body layers add warmth both day and night.
 If you are traveling in the summer, consider capri-length or just a wrap skirt.

-- One Long-Sleeve Polyprop Underwear Top - To use as a warm layer for night or day, if traveling in cooler weather or walking in the mountains.
+- One Long-Sleeve Polypro Underwear Top - To use as a warm layer for night or day, if traveling in cooler weather or walking in the mountains.

 - One Pair of Swim Shorts/Bathing Suit - Purely optional if you plan to swim.
-I took a bra that could pass as a bikini top (yes, this actually worked) and female swim shorts that could double as shorts with or without my leggings underneath.
+I used a sports bra that could pass as a swim top and swim shorts for women that could double as shorts with or without my leggings underneath.
 I did not carry a separate swimsuit.
-Most likely you won't be swimming anyway, unless you are walking the coasts or to Finisterre or Muxía.
+Most likely you won't be swimming anyway, unless you are walking the coasts, visiting the thermals in Ourense or walking to Finisterre or Muxía.

 My Packing List ~ Outerwear